OskarPluta/better-tiktok-generator/README.md

 # Better TikTok Generator

-An experimental Python toolkit for building narrated, vertical short-form videos from local media.
+A Python toolkit for building narrated, vertical short-form videos from local media.
 It combines multilingual voice cloning, background music, a randomly selected video background, word-level text alignment, animated subtitles, and optional character background removal.

 ## What it does